igorwfaoro/iwf-calculator/README.md

 The Calculator API is a RESTful service that allows users to perform mathematical calculations.
 The service accepts mathematical expressions and returns the results.
 It also stores the expressions and results in an in-memory H2 database, allowing for caching and retrieval of previously calculated results.

 ## Demo
-You can access a demo of this project [here](https://site-azriopdjsa-uc.a.run.app/swagger-ui/index.html).
+You can access a demo of this project here: https://site-azriopdjsa-uc.a.run.app/swagger-ui/index.html

 #### Default users: